ca(1) - phpMan

 -extfile file

-an additional configuration file to read certificate extensions
+An additional configuration file to read certificate extensions

 from (using the default section unless the -extensions option is